traits-ts/core/README.md

 facility for extending classes with *multiple* base functionalities.
 It is fully type-safe at the TypeScript level and internally leverages the regular `class extends` mechanism at the JavaScript level.
-It consists of the API function `Trait` for defining a trait or sub-trait, the API function `Derive` for deriving a base class from one or more defined traits, and the API function `hasTrait` to ensure an object has the functionality of a trait.
+It consists of the API function `trait` for defining a trait or sub-trait, the API function `derive` for deriving a base class from one or more defined traits, and the API function `derived` to ensure an object has the functionality of a trait.

 Installation